ARMmbed/mbed-os-example-bootloader-blinky/README.md

 # Getting started with Bootloader Blinky on mbed OS

-This example shows how to build and use an application with a pre-built bootloader.
-For steps on how to create the bootloader see [mbed-os-example-bootloader](https://github.com/ARMmbed/mbed-os-example-bootloader)
+This example shows how to build and use an application with a prebuilt bootloader.
+For steps on how to create the bootloader, see [mbed-os-example-bootloader](https://github.com/ARMmbed/mbed-os-example-bootloader).

-### Required hardware
+## Required hardware
-* A supported board - [K64F](https://developer.mbed.org/platforms/ublox-EVK-ODIN-W2/), [Nucleo F429ZI](https://developer.mbed.org/platforms/ST-Nucleo-F429ZI/) or [K64F](https://developer.mbed.org/platforms/FRDM-K64F/)
+* A supported board - [K64F](https://developer.mbed.org/platforms/ublox-EVK-ODIN-W2/), [Nucleo F429ZI](https://developer.mbed.org/platforms/ST-Nucleo-F429ZI/) or [K64F](https://developer.mbed.org/platforms/FRDM-K64F/).
-* CI Test shield
+* CI test shield.
-* SD card
+* SD card.

-### Import the example application
+## Import the example application

-From the command line, import the example:
+From the command-line, import the example:

 ```
 mbed import mbed-os-example-bootloader-blinky
 cd mbed-os-example-bootloader-blinky
 ```

-### Setup application to use bootloader
+## Set up application to use bootloader

 All supported boards mentioned above are set up to use bootloader with a CI test shield.

-To either use a different board or a different SD card slot the bootloader must be rebuilt and the application must be updated.
+To either use a different board or a different SD card slot, you must rebuild the bootloader and update the application.
-This can be done by following the instructions below:
+To do this:

-1. Create a bootloader for your board in the project [mbed-os-example-bootloader](https://github.com/ARMmbed/mbed-os-example-bootloader)
+1. Create a bootloader for your board in the project [mbed-os-example-bootloader](https://github.com/ARMmbed/mbed-os-example-bootloader).
-2. Update your board to use the newly created booloader in mbed_app.json
+2. Update your board to use the newly created booloader in mbed_app.json.

 ```
     "target_overrides": {
         ...